ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/6poti/3-Install.md

 ### 4.)
 If you are installing the list through Wabbajack’s Gallery, go to “Browse Modlists” then search Path of the Incarnate.
 Click the download icon.

 ### 5.)
 Set your modlist installation location to wherever your would like it (IE: C:/Modlists/POTI) & it will automatically create the downloads directory for you.
-Press the play button when you are done and installation will begin
+Press the play button when you are done and installation will begin.